cherrychon/orangefox-np2a/README.md

 IF YOU PAID FOR ANY OF THE FILES PROVIDED BY ME, GET YOUR MONEY BACK YOU GOT SCAMMED

+Soon to be added is pacman pro+ ((keep an eye out for the secret Proj, more info comming soon))

 ## Source layout

 - \`device_nothing_pacman/\` - device tree for pacman with OrangeFox/TWRP 12.1 support